kbarber/rspec-system/README.md

 This would execute the command `hostname` on node `second.mydomain.vm`.

+### Custom node options

+By default, `rspec-system` launches nodes with the settings that were baked into the prefab.
+This means that your node's physical properties like RAM and vCPU count depend on the prefab selected.
+If you need to customize these values, `rspec-system` provides node-level customization in `.nodeset.yml` under `options`.

+Currently supported options are:

+* *cpus:* number of virtual cpus
+* *memory:* memory in MB

+Example:

+    ---
+    sets:
+      'centos-59-x64-multinode':
+        nodes:
+          default_node: 'first.mydomain.vm':
+          'first.mydomain.vm':
+            prefab: 'centos-59-x64'
+            options:
+              cpus: 2
+              memory: 1024 #mb
+          'second.mydomain.vm':
+            prefab: 'centos-59-x64'
+            options:
+              cpus: 1
+              memory: 512 #mb

+*Note:* These options are currently only supported on Vagrant + VirtualBox.
+On other providers they are ignored.

 ### Prefabs

 Prefabs are 'pre-rolled' virtual images, for now its the only way to specify a template.